Vaxzevria COVID-19 Vaccine AstraZeneca Description

 December 8, 2020 - Netherlands-based HALIX B.V. announced an agreement with AstraZeneca AB for large-scale commercial drug substance manufacture of AZD1222, the adenovirus vector-based COVID-19 vaccine.

-November 8, 2020 - Melbourne-based CSL Limited confirmed it would commence manufacturing the University of Oxford - AstraZeneca AZD1222 COVID-19 vaccine candidate at its advanced manufacturing facility in Broadmeadows, Victoria.
+November 8, 2020 - Melbourne-based CSL Limited confirmed manufacturing the University of Oxford - AstraZeneca AZD1222 COVID-19 vaccine candidate at its advanced manufacturing facility in Broadmeadows, Victoria.

-October 19, 2020 - Thailand Ministry of Public Health, Siam Bioscience, SCG, and AstraZeneca has signed a Letter of Intent on the manufacturing and supply of the University of Oxford’s potential COVID-19 vaccine AZD1222.
+October 19, 2020 - Thailand Ministry of Public Health, Siam Bioscience, SCG, and AstraZeneca has signed a Letter of Intent on the manufacturing and supplying the University of Oxford’s potential COVID-19 vaccine AZD1222.
 To commence the Thai population's vaccination in the first half of 2021.

 October 16, 2020 - The Swiss federal government signed an agreement with AstraZeneca to deliver up to 5.3 million doses of the ChAdOx1 nCoV-19 vaccine, provided it successfully passes the clinical trial phase and is approved by Swissmedic.

-September 30, 2020 - The U.S. Food and Drug Administration is reported to have broadened its investigation of a serious illness in AstraZeneca's AZD1222 vaccine candidate study and will look at data from earlier trials of similar vaccines, developed by the same scientists, three sources familiar with the details exclusively told Reuters.
+September 30, 2020 - The U.S. Food and Drug Administration is reported to have broadened its investigation of a serious illness in AstraZeneca's AZD1222 vaccine candidate study.

 September 25, 2020 - Canada's Prime Minister, Justin Trudeau, announced an agreement with AstraZeneca to procure up to 20 million doses of its COVID–19 vaccine candidate.

 September 15, 2020 - AstraZeneca Plc announced it has begun enrolling adults for a U.S.-funded, 30,000-subject late-stage study of its high profile COVID-19 vaccine candidate.
-Trial participants will receive either two doses of the experimental vaccine, dubbed AZD1222, four weeks apart, or a placebo, the company said.
+The company said that trial participants would receive either two doses of the experimental vaccine, dubbed AZD1222, four weeks apart, or a placebo.

 September 1, 2020 - Oxford Biomedica plc announced that it had signed an 18 month supply agreement under a 3-year Master Supply and Development Agreement with AstraZeneca UK Ltd. for large-scale commercial manufacture of the adenovirus vector-based COVID-19 vaccine candidate, AZD1222.
 The Parties may extend the supply period into 2022 and 2023 by mutual agreement.

 August 31, 2020 - The National Institutes of Health announced a multi-site, Phase 3 clinical trial evaluating AZD1222 has begun.
-The test will enroll approximately 30,000 adult volunteers at 80 sites in the USA to evaluate whether this candidate vaccine can prevent symptomatic COVID-19.
+The test will enroll approximately 30,000 adult volunteers at 80 sites in the USA.

 August 14, 2020 - AstraZeneca announced an agreement with the European Commission to supply up to 400 million doses of the AZD1222 COVID-19 vaccine.
 This new agreement will give all EU member states the option to access the vaccine equitably at no profit during the pandemic.
 It also allows EU member states to redirect doses to other European countries.

-August 6, 2020 - Shenzhen Kangtai Biological Products announced it would produce AstraZeneca Plc's potential COVID-19 vaccine AZD1222 in mainland China.
+August 6, 2020 - Shenzhen Kangtai Biological Products announced AstraZeneca Plc's potential COVID-19 vaccine AZD1222 in mainland China.
 The Shenzhen-based company must have the capacity to make at least 200 million vaccine doses by the end of 2021 as part of the exclusive framework agreement.

 August 1, 2020 - The Drugs Controller General of India has approved the Serum Institute of India, Pune, to conduct Phase II+III clinical trials of Oxford University-Astra Zeneca COVID-19 vaccine (COVISHIELD).